 I've written about Shep in books and essays.
 He was always there; watching, playing, having fun.
 He was just the sweestest and smartest dog.
 And he was up for most anything.
 We had great times, sometimes just us, sometimes with others, poking around on the trails.
 Thanks to folks, past and present, who cared for him, and to those very special people who always will.

 This is what I love about wild places in Florida---visions that could be from a few weeks ago, or a few centuries.
+(This image to the right is the lower Wekiva during a fog).

 You just have to allow yourself the luxury of immersing the senses fully in the moment.
 This particular place is the karst wall from which a fresh water spring emerges outside of Apopka, Florida.
 It's called Rock Springs, and with the Wekiwa Springs, it creates the Wekiva River.
 The river and its surrounding basin are home to some of the greatest biological diversity of plants and animals in all of the Florida peninsula, both on land and in the waters.